rvesse/lubm-uba/ReadMe.md

 Data Generator for the LUBM Benchmark, this is basically the official code for the generator with some minor tweaks:

+- Improvements
     - `generate.sh` script for launching
-- `pom.xml` and changed directory structure to be able to build with Maven
+    - Refactor code to make it cleaner while keeping behaviour as-is
+    - Use log4j for logging
+    - Use a proper command line parsing library that provides meaningful built in help and parsing errors
         - Added `-o <dir>`/`--output <dir>` option to control where generated data files are written
-- Use a proper command line parsing library that provides meaningful built in help and parsing errors
-- Bug fix to use OS specific file separator
+        - Added `-t <threads>`/`--threads <threads>` option to control parallel data generation for better performance
+- Build Changes
     - Require Java 1.7
-- Refactor code to make it cleaner while keeping behaviour as-is
+    - `pom.xml` and changed directory structure to be able to build with Maven
+- Bug fixes
+     - Use OS specific filename separator character
-- Use log4j for logging
+     - Check for errors when writing files

 ## Usage